kent-displays/boogie-board-sync-sdk-ios/README.md

 #### Option 2: Include library

-1. Include this library in your current project by adding all the files under BBSync to your current project's target.
+1. Include this library in your current project by adding all the files under BBSyncSDK to your current project's target.
 2. Make sure to add the following frameworks to your project's target under Build Phases.

 	![frameworks-image](http://i.imgur.com/PeiSoT6.png)